oatlog/oatlog/doc/ideas/main.typ

 retain/dedup not needed during index reconstruction if no overlap between old and new. - DONE

-sorting new means touching vecs exactly once, so whatever can be done eagerly.
+sorting new means touching vecs exactly once, so whatever can be done eagerly. - didn't really work and we will be switching to a new index.

-kill mandatory "index-all" by iterating FD index and filtering for new.
+kill mandatory "index-all" by iterating FD index and filtering for new. - DONE

 kill dead code - DONE